 ‘HVB – The Tower to Inspire’

 Under this heading, the light artist Philipp Geist covered the HVB-Tower, which has newly been converted to a ‘green building’, with moving light images for a few days in January 2015.
-The inspiration behind this temporary installation on the architectural shell of the Tower will now be continued and permanently established with art from the HypoVereinsbank collection that is being given a permanent place in the building.
+The inspiration behind this temporary installation on the architectural shell of the Tower was to be continued and permanently established with art from the HypoVereinsbank collection that was given a permanent place in the building.

 Art in the workplace

 Experiencing art in the workplace has become a matter of course for all of us.
 And yet, or perhaps precisely because of this, the HVB Corporate Collection, which has grown over many decades to 14,000 works, sparks quite a few moments of surprise and food for thought.
 Diversity, size, uniqueness and individuality are particular hallmarks of our collection.
-Outstanding individual objects and masterpieces of art history are just as much part of the inventory as controversial works from the current art scene.
-This combination of tradition and innovation gives the collection its unique profile.
+Over the past few years, the profile has been increasingly sharpened towards works of the current European art scene, with a focus on contemporary art.
+The art of the 20th and 21st centuries with its controversial statements is extensively documented in the HypoVereinsbank Collection, especially with renowned representatives of German contemporary art such as Gerhard Richter, Sigmar Polke, Georg Baselitz, and Günther Uecker.
+Other important representatives of the younger generation in Germany include Franz Ackermann, Karin Kneffel, Heribert Ottersbach, Neo Rauch, Thomas Ruff, Daniel Schnell and Cornelius Völker.
+Art from all European countries, America and Asia – by artists such as Christo, Rinus van de Velde, Gilbert & George, Shirin Neshat, Julian Opie, Georges Rousse – has also been part of the collection for the past ten years.
 And this was the special feature to be highlighted in selecting the art for the HVB-Tower.

 A story of 100 works of art in the Tower